Tag Archives: Term 1

 3. When you have completed both the labs, answer the questions and upload the required capture.txt file into the Assignment form posted in the Google Classroom.

-Objective: Given a scenario, students will use appropriate software tools to assess the security posture of an organization.
+Objective: Given a scenario, the student will use the appropriate

 Resources: